 The Department of Psychiatry is grateful to Banner for the financial support of Our Family Services.
 As part of their mission to eliminate homelessness and strengthen the community, Our Family provides a variety of services to homeless youth and families, in particular counseling services for those whose needs are not met by other systems in the community.
 These services assist individuals in stabilizing their mental health issues, so they are able to lead healthier lives.

 Mental health problems are very common.
-One in five American adults and youth are affected, so someone you know and care about suffers from a mental illness.
-NAMI Southern Arizona provides mental health advocacy, education and support to people in our community with mental illness and their loved ones.
-Mental illness is like any other disease, with proper care, it can be treated and managed, and recovery is possible.
+One in five Americans are affected by serious mental illness; it is likely that someone you know and care about suffers from one.
+NAMI Southern Arizona provides mental health advocacy, education, and support to people in our community with mental illness and their loved ones.
+Mental illness is like any other disease, with proper care it can be treated and managed.
+Recovery is possible!

-We are grateful for everyone who joined our team and who helped us fundraise for this years walk.
+We are grateful for everyone who joined our team and who helped us fundraise for the 2019 walk.
 With contributions from the UA, Banner, and within our department, we raised over $10,000 to support NAMI.
 Learn more about NAMI Southern Arizona.